DCM-UPB/MCIntegratorPlusPlus/README.md

-#MCIntegrator++
+# MCIntegrator++

 C++ Library for computing numerical integrals with the Monte Carlo method.
-Some basic tools for finding the average and stadard deviation of an array of data are included.
+Some basic tools for finding the average and standard deviation of an array of data are included.

 In `doc/` there is a user manual in pdf.